Frequently Asked Questions

 -

-Incentive Options 1 & 3: DSGS Providers enrolled in Incentive Options 1 and 3 and directly enrolled participants enrolled in Incentive Option 1 receive event notifications via email and if they choose, text (SMS), OpenADR, and/or Olivine’s Dispatch API.
-Incentive Option 3 Providers will be notified the day before the event occurs.
+Incentive Options 1, 3 & 4: DSGS Providers enrolled in Incentive Options 1, 3 and 4 and directly enrolled participants enrolled in Incentive Option 1 receive event notifications via email and if they choose, text (SMS), OpenADR, and/or Olivine’s Dispatch API.
 Incentive Option 1 Providers and direct participants will be notified shortly after the applicable balancing authority issues an Energy Emergency Alert (EEA) notice.

 -